nlamont-netsoc/cyberstation/README.md

 (a set of services and message exchanges) and a set of requirements for TAXII Clients and Servers."

-**CyberStation** is developed to test in manually creating STIX-2.1 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.
+**CyberStation** is developed to assist in manually creating STIX-2.1 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.

+For a similar desktop version, see [CyberStationFX](https://github.com/workingDog/cyberstationFX)

 ### Documentation